 Sometimes, innocent people plead guilty.
-Sometimes, innocent people are convicted for a judge or jury.
+Sometimes, judges and juries convict innocent people.

 In 2018, however, the Schmidt v.
 State opinion determined that under the Iowa Constitution, defendants have a right to make a "freestanding claim of actual innocence."

 Iowa Code 822.2(1)(d) isn't exactly a panacea, but it's something that the wrongly convicted can look to for the possibility of relief.

 Were there material facts that weren't presented and heard during your trial or criminal proceedings?
 Do you have evidence of those facts?
 Do those facts require throwing out your conviction or sentence "in the interest of justice?"

 To win on a freestanding claim of actual innocence, you will have to prove "by clear and convincing evidence" that no reasonable fact-finder (judge or jury) could have convicted you if they had had all of the information.
 This is a high bar.

 At trial, the State had to prove you guilty beyond a reasonable doubt.
 If you apply for post-conviction relief and claim that you're actually innocent, you now have to show your innocence instead of the State having to prove that you are guilty.